-Your responsibilities Replacing keys or fobs to common entrance doors when they are lost.
-See Advice below.
-Keeping all common staircases, corridors, hallways, landings and external areas tidy, safe and free of obstructions.
-Reporting repairs to us quickly.
-Advice Any repair problems in common areas should be reported directly to Choice Services Centre.
-If you need additional or replacement keys or fobs to common entrance doors, you should contact us.
+- Replacing keys or fobs to common entrance doors when they are lost.
+See Advice below - Keeping all common staircases, corridors, hallways, landings and external areas tidy, safe and free of obstructions. - Reporting repairs to us quickly.

+- Any repair problems in common areas should be reported directly to Choice Services Centre - If you need additional or replacement keys or fobs to common entrance doors, you should contact us.
 We can provide these but we will charge you for them.

-We need to know What is the problem, eg: door entry phone not working; door closer loose or broken; lock broken, missing or jammed; lights not coming on; stair nosing coming off; laundry equipment faulty; lift broken?
-If an entry phone, is the problem in your flat or at the main entrance?
+- What is the problem, eg: door entry phone not working; door closer loose or broken; lock broken, missing or jammed; lights not coming on; stair nosing coming off; laundry equipment faulty; lift broken? - If an entry phone, is the problem in your flat or at the main entrance?
 Is the door closing properly?
-Is it a key or fob system?
-If lights, is it a wall or ceiling light and how high is it?
-If you suspect a fire risk, e.g. defective fire door or build-up of combustible materials, please provide location details?
-If stair nosing in communal area: is it metal strip, plastic strip, concrete, tiled or non-slip surface?
-Communal areas If graffiti, where is it and what does it say?
-Communal areas 20
+Is it a key or fob system? - If lights, is it a wall or ceiling light and how high is it? - If you suspect a fire risk, e.g. defective fire door or build-up of combustible materials, please provide location details? - If stair nosing in communal area: is it metal strip, plastic strip, concrete, tiled or non-slip surface? - If graffiti, where is it and what does it say?